tetele/onju-voice-satellite/README.md

 - obviously, a huge thanks to [Justin Alvey](https://twitter.com/justLV) (@justLV) for the excellent Onju Voice project
 - many thanks to Mike Hansen ([@synesthesiam](https://github.com/synesthesiam)) for the relentless work he's put into [Year of the Voice](https://www.home-assistant.io/voice_control/) at Home Assistant
 - thanks to [Klaas Schoute](https://github.com/klaasnicolaas) for helping with a creating a microsite for the automatic installation of this config (still experimental)
-- thanks to the [ESPHome Discord server](https://discord.gg/KhAMKrd) members for both creating the most time saving piece of software ever and for helping out with some kinks with the config - in particular @jesserockz, @ssieb and @Hawwa
+- thanks to the [ESPHome Discord server](https://discord.gg/KhAMKrd) members for both creating the most time saving piece of software ever and for helping out with some kinks with the config - in particular @jesserockz, @ssieb, @Hawwa, @BigBobba

 [![GithubSponsor][githubsponsorbadge]][githubsponsor]